 Chemotherapy involves the use of specific drugs to destroy cancer cells.

-Immunotherapy process involves activating the immune cells to fight against the cancer cells.
-This personalised treatment aims to strengthen body’s defence mechanism to fight and destroy cancer cells.
-Patient’s own body cells are used, or treatment is designed in a laboratory to improve the functioning of immune system
+The immunotherapy process involves activating the immune cells to fight against the cancer cells.
+This personalized treatment aims to strengthen the body’s defense mechanism to fight and destroy cancer cells.
+The patient’s own body cells are used, or treatment is designed in a laboratory to improve the functioning of the immune system.

-Targeted therapy process also uses drugs but it differs from the traditional chemotherapy.
-This treatment uses drugs that specifically target genes or proteins that are found in cancer cells or in cells that can be related to cancer growth, to stop cancer from growing and spreading to other body organs.
+Targeted therapy is similar to chemotherapy in that it utilizes drugs to fight cancer cells, but it is not the same.
+This treatment uses drugs that specifically target genes or proteins found in cancer cells to stop cancer from growing and spreading to other organs.

 Specific cancers are hormone sensitive, which means they rely on certain hormones in order to develop and grow.
 Hormone therapy uses medicines to block or restrict these specific hormones to prevent the production or spread of cancer cells.